hunter-teacher-cert/reg_assignments-SAYbaw/FinalProjectSabaughSpring22/UNIX_AWKminiLesson.md

 # Building A Statistical Baseball Model with UNIX and AWK
 ### By Steve Sabaugh

 Outside of the UNIX kernel are several tiny programs.
 These programs are small due to the memory constraints of early computer systems.
 The UNIX philosophy was to make small, single-purpose programs that could be “stitched” together through pipelines.
 That is why this character “|” is called a pipe.
 For instance, there is a powerful calculator program called bc.
-It really is a language similar to C-like languages, and it comes in really handy if you want to use variables or control structures but don’t want to code up a program.
-To use it, you escape the command line prompt, but if you want to do just a quick calculation you can just pipe an echo (echo is just a bash command for print) and pipe it through bc and you’ll get your answer back from bc to the command line prompt.
+It really is a language similar to C-like languages, and it comes in really handy if you want to use variables or control structures but don’t want to "code up" a whole program.
+To use it, you have to escape the command line prompt, but if you want to do just a quick calculation you can just pipe an echo (echo is just a bash command for print) and pipe it through bc and you’ll get your answer back from bc to the command line prompt.

+		echo 2^8-1 |bc

+For fun, we can add another pipe to the speech program.
+On my Mac OSX version of UNIX, it is called say.
+The idea here is to show you that all UNIX programs are designed so that the output of one program can be input into another seamlessly.
+Instead of printing the results to the terminal screen, we can print the results to a new file called byte.txt by using this [>] operator followed by the file name in quotes.

-		echo 2^8 |bc
+		echo 2^8-1 |bc > "byte.txt" |say

+So now we’ll have a new file of the bit capacity of a byte for future reference and only the speech as our output.
+Notice this technique of modularization.
+UNIX was the first OS created by programmers for programmers who were starting to want more modularization and structure in their programming.
+The idea of code reuse and system libraries was very much influenced by the UNIX revolution.
+The idea of using smaller pieces to create bigger things.

 In our ‘awk’ folder we have our .txt file with Boston Red Sox’s Hall of Fame Left Fielder, Ted Williams’s lifetime stats.
 An easy way to look at this file is to use the command ‘cat,’ which is short for conCATenation.
 Cat is a “small program” that takes all the words in a text file and concatenates them (appends them one after) onto the terminal screen.
 In other words, it prints out the text file to the screen like thus.